Taxas de decaimento dadas por fun\c{c}\~oes que variam regularmente para $C_0$-semigrupos em espa\c{c}os de Banach: Preliminaries

 The next result presents a sufficient condition for $T_m$ to be a bounded operator when defined in a Besov space.
-This result justifies the use of such spaces in~\cite{deng} and in this work.
+This result justifies the use of such spaces in~\cite{deng} and in this work. \begin{proposition}[\texorpdfstring{\cite[Proposition~2.2]{deng}}{deng}] \rm{Let $X$ and $Y$ be Banach spaces with Fourier type $p\in [1,2]$ and let $m:\mathbb{R}\rightarrow \mathcal{L}(Y,X)$ be an $X$-strongly measurable function, with